-Most people have likely seen photos of an underwater museum on social media or some Buzzfeed article, but thought we’d never be in a situation to see one ourselves.
+Most people have likely seen photos of an underwater museum on social media or some Buzzfeed article, but think they'd be in a situation to see one themselves.

 So imagine my surprise when I'm looking for interesting excursions to do while on my trip to Cancun, and find out there's a freakin' underwater museum not even 45 minutes from my hotel!

 Given that the dive is only 8 meters, and the average recreational diver usually dives around 40 meters, I knew that this was also the perfect place to get my fins wet and do my very first scuba dive.

 Be sure to check out the video I made of my experience and the museum, so you know exactly what to expect.

 Do I have to be certified to scuba dive Museo Atlántico ?